A coronary angiography is an X-ray procedure or test to examine the arteries of your heart.

-- You may be given a sedative tablet to help you relax, but will still be able to follow the doctor's instructions.
+- You may be given a sedative tablet to help you relax, but you'll still be able to follow the doctor's instructions.

 Where is the procedure carried out?

-Coronary angiography is done in a cardiac catheterisation laboratory, often called a cath lab.
+Coronary angiography is done in a cardiac catheterisation laboratory, usually called a cath lab.
 You will be taken there from the ward on a movable bed.

 Once you are in the laboratory you will be moved onto an examination table.
-You will be lying directly under an x-ray camera through which the angiography procedure can be viewed.
+You will be lying directly under an X-ray camera through which the angiography procedure can be viewed.
 The procedure takes about 30 minutes.
-This is longer if anything else is done at the same time.
+It will be longer if anything else is done at the same time.

 What does the procedure involve?

-To access the coronary arteries, a long thin catheter is inserted into one of your arteries from either a site in your arm or groin.
+To access the coronary arteries, a long thin flexible plastic tube called a catheter is inserted into one of your arteries in your wrist or groin.
 Once the best option is decided, the area is cleaned and covered with sterile sheets.
 The doctor will inject local anaesthetic into this area.
 When the skin is numb, an introducing sheath (narrow tube) is inserted into your artery.
 A thin, flexible plastic tube called a catheter is then threaded through the sheath.

 The catheter is guided through the artery until it reaches the part of the aorta, immediately outside the heart, where the coronary arteries begin.
 This should not cause any discomfort.
 The catheter's movement is monitored by x-rays which your doctor can see on a television screen.
 You may be able to watch this too if you are interested.